Last Updated: June 2026

 The EU has not confirmed a separate appeal fee.
 If your application is denied, you can appeal to the national authority that made the decision.
 You may also correct errors and resubmit a new application, which would require paying the €20 fee again.

 Schengen Traveler is reader-supported.
 Some links in this article may earn us a commission at no extra cost to you.
 We only recommend products and services we trust.
-Full disclosure.
+See our affiliate disclosure for details.